Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 But how can we use it in our own shell scripts?
 The shell bindings support the execution of bash code with the --execute flag (see Shell bindings for more information).
-The following script shows how to convert the returned value into degree celsius and how to save it in a variable for further use.
+The following script shows how to convert the returned value into degree Celsius and how to save it in a variable for further use.

 .. code-block:: bash